 Over the life of the Financial Plan, we will target efficiency savings equivalent to one per cent (approximately \$1.9 million) of operating expenditure (less depreciation) per annum.
-Together with benefits to be realised from the Clever Port Phillip Program, cumulative savings are expected to be \$73 million over the 10-year period.
+Cumulative savings are expected to be \$73 million over the 10-vear period.